 If an employee has symptoms of COVID-19 and is sick, the normal sick leave provisions will apply.
 An employee is usually able to self-certify for a period of 7 days and then required to provide a fit note.
 During the Coronavirus outbreak, employees can obtain an online isolation note for the absence in excess of 7 days.
 The notes can be accessed through the NHS website and NHS111 online.
 The notes will be emailed to the user or sent to a trusted family member or friend, or directly to the employer.

 Regulations are in force that temporarily suspend the rule that means Statutory Sick Pay (SSP) is not paid for the first 3 days of work (known as waiting days).
 Therefore, employees who are staying at home because they have symptoms of coronavirus can receive SSP from day one, rather than day four.
 This applies to absences from 13 March 2020.
+An employee must self-isolate for at least 4 days to be eligible for SSP.
 An employee’s entitlement to company sick pay will depend on the contract of employment or the sick pay policy.

 Absence without symptoms